Tackle Guide: Best Casting Rods for 2023

 Important note, the casting rods outlined in this guide all fall into a small to medium lengths.
 The rod length ranges are between 5’6 to 7’6.
 If you’re looking for longer casting rods for drift / float fishing see Float fishing casting rods.

-The Best Casting Rods for the Money in 2018 – Comparison Table
+The Best Casting Rods for the Money – Comparison Table

 St. Croix Premier

 This page is specifically about casting rods but there are other many variations fishing rods like: Spinning, Centerpin, Fly, Telescopic, Surf, Ice fishing, Tenkara, Mooching, Trolling, etc. The most widely used rods are spinning and casting rods.
 The biggest difference between a casting rod and spinning rod is the reel location on the rod (as well as the rod guides).
 On a casting rod the casting reel is located on the top of the rod, whereas the spinning rod has the spinning reel hanging below the rod.

 Most rods will have their ratings written immediately above the rod handle.
 Rod ratings outlines some (or all) of these: